 In opposition, the lender cited to case law that an original mortgage exists independently from a CEMA.
 Lender argued that the original mortgage was independent, and therefore, the policy should still remain in effect.

-In reply, Adam Leitman Bailey, P.C. argued that the cases cited by the lender did involve title insurance.
-Adam Leitman Bailey, P.C. argued that it was completely irrelevant as to whether the original mortgage exists independently from the CEMA, because even if the mortgage still does exist, it does not retain any estate or interest in the land since the CEMA became a single lien against the Property.
+In reply, Adam Leitman Bailey, P.C. argued that the cases not cited by the lender did involve title insurance.
+Adam Leitman Bailey, P.C. argued that it was completely irrelevant as to whether the original mortgage exists independently from the CEMA, because even if the mortgage still does exist, it does not retain any estate or interest in the land since the CEMA became a single lien against the property.
 Therefore, the original policy would have terminated upon the execution of the CEMA regardless of whether the original mortgage exists independently.

 The Court adopted Adam Leitman Bailey, P.C.’s arguments finding that the lender argued that it “should be considered a successor in ownership under the policy because the first mortgage does not cease to exist once consolidated.
 However, the cases cited by plaintiff for this provision do not concern the issue of title insurance; specifically, as relevant herein, whether for the purposes of the policy the first mortgage continues to secure a separate interest or estate in the mortgage property”.